vatpac-technology/sops/docs/worldflight/Aerodromes/darwin.md

 Regardless of Runway in use, Departure frequency shall be DAE (**125.2**).

 ### PDCs
 PDCs will be in use by default, to avoid frequency congestion.
-ACD shall send a PDC to each aircraft as they connect.
+ACD shall send a PDC to each aircraft as they connect, prioritising those who connected first.
 Upon successful readback of the PDC, ACD shall direct the pilot to contact SMC when ready for pushback or taxi.

+!!! tip
+    OzStrips displays strips in the Preactive bay ordered by connection time.
+Aircraft who connected first are shown down the bottom of the bay.

 ## Surface Movement Control (SMC)
 ### Pushback Delays